microsoft/Qcodes/specs/DataSet.rst

 Basics
 ---------

 #.
-A DataSet can store data of (reasonably) arbitrary types.
+A DataSet can store data of (reasonably) arbitrary types and shapes. basically, any type and shape that can fit in a NumPy array should be supported.
 #.
-A completed DataSet should be immutable; neither its metadata nor its results may be modified.
+The results stored in a completed DataSet should be immutable; no new results may be added to a completed DataSet.

 Creation
 ------------

 #.
 It should be possible to create a DataSet without knowing the final item count of the various values it stores.
    In particular, the number of loop iterations for a sweep should not be required to create the DataSet.
 #.
-The list of parameters in each result to be stored in a DataSet should be specified at creation time.
+The list of parameters in each result to be stored in a DataSet may be specified at creation time.
    This includes the name, role (set-point or output), and type of each parameter.
    Parameters may be marked as optional, in which case they are not required for each result.
 #.
+It should be possible to add a new parameter to an in-progress DataSet.
+#.
 It should be possible to define a result parameter that is independent of any QCoDeSParameter or Instrument.
 #.
 A QCoDeS Parameter should provide sufficient information to define a result parameter.
 #.
-A DataSet should allow storage of relatively arbitrary metadata describing the run that generated the results and the parameters included in the results.
+A DataSet should allow storage of relatively arbitrary metadata describing the run that
+   generated the results and the parameters included in the results.
+   Essentially, DataSet metadata should be a string-keyed dictionary at the top, and should allow storage of any JSON-encodable data.

 Writing
 ----------

 #.
 It should be possible to add a single result or a sequence of results to an in-progress DataSet.
+#.
+It should be able to add an array of values for a new parameter to an in-progress DataSet.
 #.
 A DataSet should maintain the order in which results were added.
 #.
 An in-progress DataSet may be marked as completed.